Strawberries in the rain but no Pimms at Wimbledon

 In London for a week at the Olympics, Spati, 24, said: "It is a special atmosphere.
 We are loving it."

-When the crowd get behind local favourites like Murray and Laura Robson, they are much louder than the fans who cheered Murray in his Wimbledon final against Federer last month.
+When the crowd get behind local favorites like Murray and Laura Robson, they are much louder than the fans who cheered Murray in his Wimbledon final against Federer last month.

-"Seeing this nationalistic fervour is unbelievable," said venue manager Dolan.
+"Seeing this nationalistic fervor is unbelievable," said venue manager Dolan.
 It was more like the roar that greets the players in Davis Cup matches.

-You can forget the rules printed in the Wimbledon tournament programme every summer - spectators are told not to make any noise in rallies, not to clap a double fault nor net cord.
+You can forget the rules printed in the Wimbledon tournament program every summer - spectators are told not to make any noise in rallies, not to clap a double fault nor net cord.

 The Olympics is much more raucous and spontaneous.